(H)ALPing the 511 keV line: A thermal DM interpretation of the 511 keV emission: Relic Density

 \section{Relic Density}

 Following the approach outlined in~\cite{Servant_2003}, we solve the Boltzmann equation for thermal freeze-out, considering only the dominant \(p\)-wave annihilation cross section $\sigma v_{\chi\chi\to aa}$.
 The comoving number density is defined as \(Y = n_\chi/s\), where \(n_\chi\) is the DM number density, and \(s\) is the entropy density.
-Then, the Boltzmann equation becomes:
+As discussed in the main text, two temperatures play an important role: $T$, the temperature of the SM plasma, and $T'$, the temperature of the dark sector.
+We define the variables $x = m_\chi / T$ and $x' = m_\chi / T'$, with their ratio given by $x/x'=(g_\star(T)/g_\star(T_{a\rm SM}))^{1/3}$ as already noted in the main text.
+The entropy density and the Hubble rate take their usual forms, $s(x)=s(1)x^{-3}$ and $H(x)=H(1)x^{-2}$ respectively.
+As a consequence, the Boltzmann equation becomes: